 Aimed for machines with lower hardware resources, this Linux GUIs is pretty lightweight and doesn’t include any flashy animations or special effects, yet the interface remains quite visually appealing.
 While it cuts back on resource usage, it doesn’t neglect to provide users with handy features, and you can browse and download various applications and plugins, such as:

 - CD & DVD burning applications, and more.

 Another notable thing about Xfce is that it supports several UNIX platforms, such as OpenBSD, FreeBSD, Solaris, macOS X, and so on.
-Ubuntu even has an official flavour called Xubuntu that features this desktop environment.
+Ubuntu even has an official flavor called Xubuntu that features this desktop environment.

 Those that value high customizability might find it a bit lacking as it doesn’t have advanced customization options.
-But if you need a simple and easy to use Linux GUI, this is a suitable option to try out.
+But if you need a simple and easy to use Linux GUIs, this is a suitable option to try out.

 KDE Plasma, or just KDE, is one of the most customizable graphical desktop environments out there, and it’s very lightweight, too.
 You can move, change, or delete everything you see on your screen and add even more widgets to create the perfect interface.
 Some Linux distributions use it as the default GUI, such as Kubuntu, KDE Neon, Manjaro KDE, and openSUSE.